-About Dr. Peter
+About Dr. Peter and the Dr. Peter Centre

 In 1986, Vancouver physician Dr. Peter Jepson-Young was diagnosed with AIDS.

-This was a fearful time.
+When Dr. Peter Jepson-Young was diagnosed with AIDS in 1986, it was a fearful time.
 Being diagnosed with AIDS then was like being diagnosed with Ebola today.

 Rather than hide in shame or live in fear, Dr. Peter chose instead to use his own experience combined with his professional background to tell the world what it meant to be hit by this devastating epidemic that was killing so many people so quickly.